HRSINGAPORE Community Discussions

 First of all, I suggest you find out from the staff how serious is the health issue that's preventing him/her to return to work for a further 2 months, what's the chance of recovery, etc and if he/she can still continue to do the job.

 Depending on what's the company's policy on extended hospitalization for staff (taking the staff's length of service into consideration and work performance), you can then decide accordingly, e.g.

 <1 year = extended hospitalization leave will be unpaid or only a small percentage be paid

->1 year but <x no. of years = a percentage of extended hospitalization be paid; balance will be unpaid etc etc
+>1 year but <x no. of years = a percentage of extended hospitalization be paid; the balance will be unpaid, etc, etc

 Hope this helps you to make a good decision.

 I closed at 60 days HL after talking to our staff and good for her to take a rest.
-We pay one month notice pay too.
-Some company continue to pay half pay for 6 months and offer another 6 months of no pay leave for critical illness case.
+We pay one-month notice pay too.
+Some companies continue to pay half pay for 6 months and offer another 6 months of no pay leave for critical illness case.

 Can your employment be terminated for taking sick leave?